 Chapter 38 in Communicating Nutrition: The Authoritative Guide covers this critical yet often neglected task.
-The chapter includes a helpful list with five stages of communication development and the related types of evaluation.
-(4)
+The chapter includes a helpful list of the five stages of communication development and the related types of evaluation:

 Stage 1 – Assessment of communication problems and needs – needs assessment